-A network is, before all, about the people who compose it: Therefore, the first day of the Founders’ Meeting aims to allow all participants to get acquainted with one another and with one another’s work.
-It will be a day of short, diverse, lively conversations and experience sharing.
-While the morning is reserved to the Founders and dedicated to getting to know one another, the afternoon, will be open to a broader public and dedicated to content, visions and methods exploration through discussions, workshops and debates.
+A network is, before all, about the people who compose it: Therefore, the first day of the Founders’ Meeting aimed to allow all participants to get acquainted with one another and with one another’s work.
+It was be a day of short, diverse, lively conversations and experience sharing.
+While the morning was reserved to the Founders and dedicated to getting to know one another, the afternoon was open to a broader public and dedicated to content, visions and methods exploration through discussions, workshops and debates.

 MORNING – 9AM: Participants get acquainted in active mode.
 They interact in small groups, regularly switching groups.
 Some language diversity is made possible by identifying participants fluent in multiple tongues.
 Record is kept of ideas, insights and challenges that emerge out of the interaction.

 LUNCH – 12:30PM: Buffet, small tables and other settings that facilitate conversations.

 AFTERNOON – 2PM to 5:30PM (see detailed program below): Participants present, experience and discuss their respective works, and their ideas about/for the future.
 This afternoon is also open to a broader public (60-80 additional participants).
 It will be organized as a small « Festival », with 3 one-hour slots during which 6 to 8 sessions will happen simultaneously:

 - Workshops around methods, using tools and techniques created or utilised by the founders to help groups or organisations explore new ideas, challenge their visions and expectations, and imagine different alternatives.

 - Talks, during which 3-4 participants will present their work and thoughts around a given topic, and interact with one another as well as with the public.

 - Interpellations by audience members, formated around a “shocking affirmation or question” intended to encourage group discussions.